Marine life: Marine molluscs

+Epitonium scalare.
+This marine snail's shell is covetted by men.

 Marine gastropods are sea snails or sea slugs.
 This nudibranch is a sea slug.

 The sea snail Syrinx aruanus has a shell up to 91 cm long, the largest of any living gastropod.

 Molluscs usually have eyes.
 Bordering the edge of the mantle of a scallop, a bivalve mollusc, can be over 100 simple eyes.

 Cephalopods include octopus, squid and cuttlefish.
 About 800 living species of marine cephalopods have been identified, and an estimated 11,000 extinct taxa have been described.
 They are found in all oceans, but there are no fully freshwater cephalopods.